patrikbwi/e0/README.md

     for d in dev/dev{2,3}; do $d/bin/e0-admin join e01@127.0.0.1; done
     ./dev/dev1/bin/e0-admin ringready

-NOTE: this will start a 3 e0 node test cluster, but the nodes doesn't really cooperate (yet)!
+This will start a 3 e0 node test cluster, but the nodes doesn't really cooperate (yet)!

 To get a taste of the API which offers both optimistic and pessimistic transactional mechanisms, follow the short intro below where we will